VulgarBear/ttr-wiki/content/modding/mod collections.md

 **(Vulgar)** [R.E.P.O](https://thunderstore.io/c/repo/p/talking_room/talking_room_repo/): Collection of mods used for REPO, can be installed with a Thunderstore compatible launcher.

 ### Gale Mod Manager
 r2modman packs are shared via codes.
 Generally an announcement will be made if a pack has been updated.
-Check the [[r2modman install]] or [[Gale Mod Manager Install]] pages for more information on installation.
+Check the [[Gale Mod Manager Install]] page for more information on installation.
+If you would rather use R2 go to the [[r2modman install]] page.

 **(Vulgar) REPO**: `019740e2-bbde-0194-433d-d07de7784cad` @ June 5th 2025